Did Manju Warrier Meet Meenakshi At Dileep’s House? What Is The Truth?

-Ever after actor Dileep's arrest on July 10, 2017, over his alleged involvement on the actress attack case, a lot of speculations have been doing rounds regarding his personal life and news cooked up in connection with his previous wife Manju Warrier and their daughter, Meenakshi, as well.
+Ever after actor Dileep's arrest on July 10, 2017, over his alleged involvement on the actress attack case, a lot of speculations have been doing rounds regarding his personal life and rumours started popping up in connection with his ex-wife, Manju Warrier.
+Rumour mills didn't even spare the name of Meenakshi, their daughter.

 Recently, rumours were doing the rounds that popular actress Manju Warrier had visited Dileep's ancestral house in Aluva, to meet her daughter Meenakshi.
 The news did spread like wildfire in no time.
 But, what is the truth?
 Did Manju Warrier visit her daughter at Dileep's house?
 Keep scrolling down to know what the truth is.